Supportive Care

 During your cancer treatment journey, you may experience symptoms other than pain, like nausea (feeling like throwing up).
 We work with you to address symptoms during and after treatment.
 Our goal is to help you feel as comfortable and as well as possible.

-Our approach to supportive care includes focusing on the whole person, and spiritual support is an integral part of the care we provide.
+Our approach to supportive care includes focusing on the whole person.
+Our spiritual care services are an integral part of the care we provide.
 While some patients may readily identify as religious and/or spiritual, others may wonder whether spiritual support is relevant to them.
 We approach every person as a spiritual being by virtue of how we all desire meaning, purpose, and connections.
 As supportive care providers, we embrace the following definition of spirituality:

 “Spirituality is the aspect of humanity that refers to the way individuals seek and express meaning and purpose and the way they experience their connectedness to the moment, to self, to others, to nature, and to the significant or sacred” (Puchalski et al, 2009).